- What Are Running Shorts?

 We already know about SPF that is found mostly on lotions and other skin-care products.
 We use SPF to protect our skin from UV rays.
 But did you know that clothes have ultraviolet protection factor, too?
 Especially in running, which we usually do outdoors, we get a lot of exposure from the sun.
 UPF (or ultraviolet protection) benefits that we get from fabric is a nice added protection from sun and ultraviolet exposure.
 UPF 50+ is the highest protection that you can get from sun-protective clothing.
-Here are some Athleta shorts that help protect you from the sun.
+Here are some Athleta running shorts that help protect you from the sun.

 What do runners wear under their shorts?
 Quick answer: liners.
 A great option for those that want some support but also prefers the look of a traditional short may find liner features come in handy.
 The 2-in-1 feature adds either a compression liner or a mesh liner inside as support.
 Although compression shorts is quite snug to the body but provides the best muscle support, many runners find it uncomfortable to wear compression shorts alone as it is revealing.
 There are a lot of running short brands that add compression lining as a built-in feature.
 On the other hand, built-in mesh briefs provide a breathable fit.
 Due to its net-like material, it gives extra ventilation that you might see handy during the hottest days of running.
-Check out this article for more information about 2-in-1 features.
+Check out this article for more information about 2-in-1 running shorts.

 This one special feature might be something that others find unnecessary.
 But runners who usually run in low visibility tracks will find it useful.
 If you like running during the night, don’t forget to look for running shorts with visibility and reflective features.
 Reflective details, as well as bright colored running shorts, may add safety and visibility to drivers, especially when you’re running on the highway.